Actify

 Start of each shift

 Talk to one shift supervisor.
-Ask them to add one 3-minute non-work question to the end of their daily toolbox talk or safety briefing.
-This is the lowest-effort, highest-impact starting point because the meeting already exists — you're just adding a human element to a mechanical routine.
-The question should rotate: 'Who helped you this week?'
-'What's one good thing happening outside work?'
-'What would make this shift better?'
-Start with one shift, one supervisor.
+Ask them to add one 3-minute non-work question at the end of their daily toolbox talk.
+The meeting already exists — you're just adding a human moment to it.
+Rotate the question: 'Who helped you this week?'
+'What's one good thing outside work?'
+'What would make this shift easier?'
+Start with one supervisor, one shift.

 Ask to shift supervisor

-Hey [Supervisor Name] — want to try something quick.
-At the end of your toolbox talk tomorrow, after the safety stuff, ask the crew one question: 'Who on the team helped you out this week?'
+Hey [Supervisor Name] — want to try something small?
+At the end of your toolbox talk tomorrow, after the safety stuff, ask the crew: 'Who on the team helped you out this week?'
+Just that.
 Takes 3 minutes.
-If it feels stupid, we drop it.
-If the crew responds, we keep it.
-Deal?
+If it doesn't land, we drop it.
+If the crew responds, we keep it going.
+Worth a shot?

 Pick the supervisor the crew respects most, not necessarily the most senior one.
 If the crew trusts the messenger, they'll engage with the message.